MaterializeInc/materialize/doc/user/content/transform-data/temporal-filters.md

 This change delays the insertion of `data` until at least `lower`, and schedules its deletion at `upper`.

-There are a variety of corner cases to double check, mostly around what to do if a bound is absent, or if they cross (you can write it; we need to make sure it doesn't break).
-You'll want to double check that the above makes sense when `diff` is negative (a deletion undoes the window its insertion would have introduced).
+There are a variety of corner cases to double-check, mostly around what to do if a bound is absent, or if they cross (you can write it; we need to make sure it doesn't break).
+You'll want to double-check that the above makes sense when `diff` is negative (a deletion undoes the window its insertion would have introduced).
 We also need to update our query optimizer as filters can now do slightly weirder things than they could before, and it is less clear that you should use these filters ***e.g.*** to drive equi-join planning.

 But actually, the above is basically the implementation.
 The whole file comes in at around 300 lines, and that's with comments and a copyright header.

-There are surely a lot more lines of code to write in response to all the issues you are about to file, but I'm looking forward to that!